tozny/e3db-java/DEVELOPMENT.md

 Android Studio
 ====

-If you wish to use Android Studio for development, you must use 3.0 or later.
+If you wish to use Android Studio for development, you must use 3.0 (in beta and available at https://developer.android.com/studio/preview/index.html).

 Structure
 ====